This post may contain affiliate links to products. As an affiliate, I earn money from qualifying purchases. Please read my full disclosure here.

 Sleep.
 While it’s one of my favorite things, I don’t get a whole lot of it.
 Someone is inevitably going to get up during the night, often more than one somebody, more than one time with some exciting sleepwalking adventure, a scary dream, or a wet bed.

 Space.
 We all have to share bedrooms, but that’s okay.
 It teaches my kids that they can’t shut people out when they are upset with them.

 The hubs and I have to be a bit creative to find space to have quiet conversation.
 The front porch after the littles go to bed is a great place for coffee and a nice chat.

 Disagreements.
-Yes, my kids fuss and fight.
+Yes, my kids argue.
 What can I say?
-We’re a family and families disagree.
+We’re a family, and families disagree.
 However, it is in the disagreements that we learn to work things out and move forward.
 It gives us a chance to show grace and love toward one another.

 Pros of having a large family:

 There are more blessings in my large family than I can ever tell you, but to highlight a few…

 Noise.
 There’s always noise.
 Yes, that can be a con, too, but I love hearing my little ones playing quietly or singing a made up song or my bigs participating in friendly banter.